Objective

 IESBA September Meeting Highlights

-The IESBA will receive an update from the Project Team at its December 2025 meeting.
+The IESBA will consider a further update from the Project Team at its March 2026 meeting.